linfulongnet/chatRoom/README.md

 # chatRoom
 this is s chatRoom,use webSocket and node

-# use node run server to listen port 8888
+# use node run server.js to listen port 8888